THS Logo Text Black

 Changing Clothes Mindfully

 Even something as simple as changing your clothes can pose a risk to your new ink if not done carefully.
-Between putting on and taking off your attire, ensure you’re gentle around the area to prevent agitation and potential trauma.
+Between putting on and taking off your items, be gentle around the area to prevent agitation and potential trauma.

 Avoiding Water Exposure: What Could Happen?